GriffinSar/Caladonia-Crochet-P1/README.md

 ### Technologies

 - The project was primarily written in HTML and CSS.
 - The project was written and tested in the Gitpod IDE.
 - The project was debugged using Google Chrome Dev Tools.
 - The project's template was generated from Code Institute's Gitpod Template.
-- The project uses FontAwesome v5.15.1, a free icon-set/toolkit for web development.
+- The project uses FontAwesome.
 - The project uses Google Fonts for typography.
 - The images were converted to webp using cloud convert
 - The project's accessibility was tested via Google Chrome's Lighthouse.
 - The project's HTML was validated using W3C HTML Markup Validator.
 - The project's CSS was validated using W3C Jigsaw CSS Validator.
 - The project's wireframes were designed in Balsamiq.
+- The project's logo was designed using Adobe Express.
+- Some of the  images were resized using microsoft paint.

 # Acknowledgements